Skip to Content

 Eligibility

 The RWSS Residential Service Connection Plan applies to existing residential lots in Anzac, Conklin, Gregoire Lake Estates, Janvier and Saprae Creek Estates.
 It does not apply to commercial lots.
+Please note: your RMWB tax and utility bills must be up to date as a condition of eligibility for the program.

 The Municipality is following the direction from Council and the Rural Area Water and Wastewater Service Connection Bylaw.
 If you connect your home through the program, the Municipality will provide the following: